-Health and Human Services (HHS) requires healthcare providers and their cloud storage providers to be compliant with HIPAA rules and regulations wherever protected heath information (PHI) is involved.
+Health and Human Services (HHS) require healthcare providers and their cloud storage providers to be compliant with HIPAA rules and regulations wherever protected health information (PHI) is involved.

 We protect the integrity of your patient information by being a HIPAA Compliant Business Associate.
 We have been third-party audit tested by ITPAC, an independent consulting group that provides specialized compliance services for IT, Healthcare, and Financial institutions.
 We comply with all Privacy and Security Rules to ensure your backup of Electronic Protected Health Information (ePHI) meets every HIPAA requirement.

 We know that HIPAA requirements can be confusing, and the cost of noncompliance can be high.
 That’s why we’ve provided an easy-to-use checklist for you to see if you’re secure.

 Is your current solution (including medical conditions, treatment, and billing information) keeping your patient’s data private according to HIPAA Security and Privacy Rules?

 Not Sure?
 Read “HIPAA Privacy and Security Requirements” ↓

 It is important to understand how to secure your health information against unauthorized use or theft?

 Did you know that HIPAA regulations include how you store and backup your patient information?
 Beyond providing consistency in care by ensuring that patient health information is always available, the most important thing to look for in a cloud storage or backup solution is encryption.
 Your solution is only HIPAA compliant if it protects your patient’s data from being seen if it falls into the wrong hands.
 Encryption safeguards patient health information both in transport and on mobile devices, so be sure to select a solution that provides at least 256-bit level protection.